shadlia/shadlia/README.md

 ## About Me

 - 🌐 Full-Stack Web Developer
+- 📚  Software Engineering Student
-- 💡 Problem-Solver Extraordinaire
+- 💡 Problem-Solver
 - 💻 Code Enthusiast
 - 🌟 Lifelong Learner

 I'm on a mission to make the web a more beautiful and functional place, one line of code at a time.
 I specialize in:

 - 🚀 JavaScript & ES6+ & Php
-- ⚛️ React & Redux
+- ⚛️ React
-- 📦 Node.js & Express
+- 📦 Node.js & Express & Nest.js
-- 🌐 HTML5 & CSS3
+- 🌐 HTML5 & CSS3 & Mantine
-- 💾 MongoDB & Mongoose & Postgresql
+- 💾 MongoDB & Mongoose & PostgreQSL

 ## Let's Connect 🌐